 “This finding suggests that there may be a cumulative effect of trauma that accumulates in educators over the years,” Dr Fraser said.

-In terms of geography, the research found rural and remote schools have more challenges than the regional schools, who in turn have more challenges than the capital school group.
+In terms of geography, the research found rural and remote schools have more challenges than the regional schools, which in turn have more challenges than metropolitan schools.

 STS, burnout, emotional work demands, exposure to secondary trauma, mental health risk, rumination, emotional work demands, and risk of turnover were the highest in rural/remote schools.